APLMOOC/APLMOOC/docs/course/ch5/part1.md

 └──────────┴─────┴────────────────────────────────────────────────────────────────────┴────────────────┘
 ```

-The duplicate 'XXXXXXXXXX' spam posts have been removed.
-Next is removing specific posts using the set difference ~ function.
+The duplicate ``XXXXXXXXXX`` spam posts have been removed.
+Next is removing specific posts using the set difference ``~`` function.
 First, listing all the indices of the post then removing the specific spam posts.

 ```apl
       ⍴ POSTS